notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/19-AWS-Architecting-Ecosystem.md

 - **Disposable Resources**: Servers should be disposable and easily configured.
 If you put too much configuration onto a server and somehow that server loses its resource, and you need three days to reconfigure that server back, then you haven't done things properly
 - **Automation**: Guided by principles like serverless, infrastructure as a service, auto-scaling and so on
 - **Loose Coupling**:
-  - Break monolithic applications into smaller
+  - Break monolithic applications into smaller parts
   - Loosely coupled components
   - A change or a failure in one component should not cascade to other components
 - **Services, Not Servers**: